Wildlander-mod/wildlander-mod.github.io/_03-YourFirstCharacter/First-Day.md

 has_toc: true
 nav_order: 2

-descrption: Starting your first day
+description: Starting your first day
 ---

 #### Before moving your character

 * Make sure you set up the “Q” Favorites menu with your weapon sets to make switching spells or ranged/melee weapons quickly.
-You can do this by Favoriting your spells/weapons and then, open the Q menu.
+You can do this by favoriting your spells/weapons and then open the Q menu.
 Click the weapon and assign it a hotkey by pressing any number key up to ‘8’.
 * Review the F11 keybindings.

-Once you spawn into the world the first thing you should do is allocate your perks.
+Once you spawn into the world, the first thing you should do is allocate your perks.
 The next thing a new character should make sure of is that they get to a safe location.
-For brand new players Riverwood is ideal to start with.
-Riverwood has plentiful trees for wood gathering, a river to drink from, a free wood chopping axe at the lumber mill, A free fishing rod at the guardian stones (can be tricky to get to with the wolves), a tent to sleep in, and cooking fire.
-The ideal Spawn points to get to this location would be Whiterun Inn, then run up. or more dangerous Helgan or Falkreath borders and run down.
+For brand new players, Riverwood is ideal to start with.
+Riverwood has plentiful trees for wood gathering, a river to drink from, a free wood chopping axe at the lumber mill, a free fishing rod at the guardian stones (can be tricky to get to with the wolves), a tent to sleep in, and cooking fire.
+The ideal spawn points to get to this location would be Whiterun Inn, then run up, or more dangerous Helgen or Falkreath borders and run down.

 To start earning money in order to feed yourself, you can get a wood chopping axe or a war axe and “Attack” to harvest trees (or use the chopping blocks at the lumber mills).
 Sell this wood to give yourself a bit of coin, each piece only sells for 1g so I wouldn't recommend doing this for long.
 You can also use the wood you obtain to level your camping skills by making kindling and tinder, which will allow you to make a campfire (Hotkey `<`) to keep yourself warm.
-You should also frequently use the forage(Hotkey `>`) ability to look for edibles and alchemy ingredients.
+You should also frequently use the forage (Hotkey `>`) ability to look for edibles and alchemy ingredients.
 And when the “drink” icon appears, use the river to drink (Hotkey `;`).
 You should also pick any herbs you spot on your travels - even if you don't plan on being an alchemist - everything sells.

 Fishing is a much more profitable way to earn some early game gold (assuming it fits your RP).
 You can purchase a fishing rod from a general merchant (or grab the guardian stones freebie) - Equip it as a weapon then "attack" a water source to start fishing.
 Follow the onscreen instructions.
-Once you have caught your first item - you can the hit `e` to cast again.
+Once you have caught your first item - you can then hit `e` to cast again.
 This can net you some early game armor, weapons or even useful items like a lantern in addition to the fish.
 Lucky fishers may get some better quality (or enchanted) armor weapons or some of the unique fishing rings.

 Bathing should be done regularly using the (Hotkey `‘/@`) in the river - there are penalties applied to speech and disease resistance the dirtier you are so before selling or buying anything, always bathe.